 “High-end” is relative, of course.
 I’m going to have to see Bud Light on draft before I think we can safely make that designation.
-But Disney also says that Ale & Compass Restaurant is only “inspired” by gastropubs, so we may be arriving at a Yachtsman Steakhouse cover band rather than the main event.

 Otherwise, how you come down on the restaurant probably depends on your personal tastes.
 Sterile or minimalist?
 Masculine or cold?
 Stately or devoid?
 Gastrointestinal tract infection or home run?

 Personally, I like the muted color palette and the calm dining experience that Ale & Compass should typically provide.
 It does seem a little plain, though.
 Granted, you probably are not hanging a lot of paintings and such up in your lighthouse, but it seems like some playful touches could have been added to make it “feel” a little more Disney.
 Of course, the Yacht Club is the Beach Club’s more serious older sibling and Disney has expanded the convention space at the resort considerably.
 Ale & Compass is probably built with your stereotypical businessperson in mind.
 Those types of people are probably happy to arrive at their table without a painting of Mickey in a sailor’s hat giving a thumbs up, as comforting as you and I might find that.

 Here’s what the restaurant looked like in its Captain’s Grille days.